-After a delicious buffet lunch and inspiring entertainment of Filipino dancing and two poems by the wellknown local media personality Arooj Aarooj, former Ontario cabinet member and Minister of the Status of Women Ms. Harinder Mahli gave an impassioned address.
-She focused on the empowerment of women, especially in politics and the issue of violence against women that 'leaves the survivors forever scarred'.
+We then enjoyed a delicious buffet lunch, inspiring Filipino dancing, and two poems by the well-known local media personality Arooj Aarooj.

+The former Ontario Cabinet Member and Minister of the Status of Women, Ms. Harinder Mahli, followed with an impassioned address.
+She focused on the empowerment of women, especially in politics and the issue of violence against women that "leaves the survivors forever scarred."

-The afternoon panel's topic was 'Exploring the Concept of Alternative Dispute Resolution (ADR)' with three great panelists: Margarett Best, retired MPP and former Cabinet Minister and lawyer; Dr. Barbara Landau, psychologist, lawyer, mediator, trainer and author of 'Handbook on Family Conflict Resolution'; Dr Erum Siddiqui, a Professor and specialist in International Relations.
+The afternoon panel's topic was "Exploring the Concept of Alternative Dispute Resolution (ADR)" with three great panelists: Margarett Best, retired MPP and former Cabinet Minister and lawyer; Dr. Barbara Landau, psychologist, lawyer, mediator, trainer and author of "Handbook on Family Conflict Resolution"; Dr. Erum Siddiqui, a Professor and specialist in International Relations.

-All three addressed ADR noting how it owes a debt to the indigenous judicial tradition which considers: emotional healing, reintegration, the best interest of the parties, impact statements, taking responsibility and apologizing for harm.
-ADR has evolved into Appropriate Dispute Resolution and its application can be quite creative and flexible.
-It is a voluntary process where both parties can choose a facilitator, communication ground rules and design a process, more or less formal, that suits them.
-This is in clear contrast to the western justice system which cares mostly about facts finding and determining who is right and who is wrong, a process that lacks empathy.
+All three addressed ADR noting how it owes a debt to the indigenous judicial tradition which considers emotional healing, reintegration, the best interest of the parties, impact statements, taking responsibility, and apologizing for harm.
+ADR has evolved into Appropriate Dispute Resolution, and its application can be quite creative and flexible.
+It is a voluntary process where both parties can choose a facilitator, communication, ground rules, and design a process that suits them.
+This is in contrast to the western justice system which cares mostly about fact-finding and determining who is right and who is wrong, a process that lacks empathy.

-In conclusion Dr. Dawn and Eveline Stewart, WFWP Vice-President, summarized the day and encouraged all to reflect, act and become agents of peace.
+In conclusion Dr. Dawn and WFWP-Canada Vice-President Eveline Stewart summarized the day and encouraged all to reflect, act, and become agents of peace.